top of page

 Te Ara Mātua Launch 26 April 2023

-Te Ara Mātua Office Opening 19 July 2024 (Click here to view the video)
+Te Ara Mātua Office Opening 19 July and 11 October 2024 (Click here to view the video)

 The Launch at Waipatu Marae, Heretaunga 26 April 2023